Japanese Ways to Combat the Cold

 Nabe

-Cook these vegetables—along with a dash of ginger, of course—in a warming soup or nabe, the Japanese stew.
+Cook the vegetables above—along with a dash of ginger, of course—in a warming soup or nabe, the Japanese stew.
 There are many types of nabe, varying according to their ingredients and region of origin.
-Although they’re perhaps best eaten when cooked in and served from a table-top gas cooker, don’t let that stop you from boiling one up in a pot on the stove.
+Although they’re perhaps best eaten when cooked in and served from a tabletop gas cooker, don’t let that stop you from boiling one up in a pot on the stove.

-For an easy introduction to nabe, buy one of the instant nabe soup packs at your local supermarket.
-Suggested ingredients will be listed on the back, but the picture on the front of the packet will give you the same information.
-Most nabe mixes serve three to four people and should simply be boiled in a pot before adding your desired fish or meat and vegetables, and then cooking until all ingredients are done.
+For an easy introduction to nabe, buy one of the instant soup packs at your local supermarket.
+The suggested ingredients are listed on the back, but the picture on the front of the packet gives you the same information.
+Most nabe mixes serve three to four people and should be boiled in a pot before adding your desired fish or meat and vegetables.
+Then, cook until all ingredients are done.

-Traditionally, one eats the stew first, and then uses the remaining soup to cook up some udon or ramen noodles or to transform some cooked rice into a kind of risotto.
+Traditionally, the stew is eaten first, and the remaining soup is used to cook udon or ramen noodles.
+You can also add cooked rice and transform it into a kind of risotto.

-When trying to keep warm in winter, it is of course best to avoid quintessentially summer things.
+Of course, when trying to keep warm in winter, it is best to avoid quintessentially summer things.
 Ice cream and icy drinks are obvious examples.
 In Japan, nothing says summer more than mugi-cha, or barley tea.
-It has that special place in our hearts in the middle months because it cools the body.
-Lettuce, cucumber and tropical fruit do the same.
-Counter that effect by cooking them, and adding cinnamon to fruit and ginger to vegetables.
+It has a special place in our hearts in the middle months because it cools the body.
+Lettuce, cucumber, and tropical fruit do the same.
+Counter the cooling effect by cooking them and adding cinnamon to fruit, and ginger to vegetables.

-A personal favorite winter lettuce dish is to sauté ginger slivers in oil, add bite-sized chicken pieces, lots of thinly sliced lettuce (half a head or more) and some sake or white wine, then cook on high heat with a lid on the fry pan and top with salt and black pepper when serving.
+A personal favorite winter lettuce dish is to sauté ginger slivers in oil, add bite-sized chicken pieces and other vegetables, lots of thinly sliced lettuce (half a head or more) and some sake or white wine.
+Then cook on high heat with a lid on the frying pan and top with salt and black pepper when serving.

 Kairo